How does this medication work? What will it do for me?

 - You use effective birth control without any interruption for one month before, during, and for one month after stopping alitretinoin.
 You are aware that 2 reliable forms of birth control should be used at the same time without interruption including a barrier method.

-- You have had two blood or urine pregnancy tests with negative results, performed in a licensed laboratory, at least 3 weeks apart, prior to beginning treatment on this medication.
+- You have had two blood or urine pregnancy tests with negative results, performed in a licensed laboratory, at least 3 weeks apart, before beginning treatment on this medication.
 You have had 2 or 3 days of your next normal menstrual period before alitretinoin therapy is initiated.

-- Take a pregnancy test at your doctor’s office one month after stopping treatment with altretinoin.
+- Take a pregnancy test at your doctor’s office one month after stopping treatment with alitretinoin.

 - If you require additional treatment with alitretinoin in the future, you must also follow the same requirement for birth control before, during and after taking alitretinoin.